Know why it is crucial to choose the right supplier of raw coconut shells for your charcoal briquettes

 The third method is to sprinkle with water.
 It is almost the same as pouring water, but it takes a longer time.
 Quality is the middle but can be used for charcoal production.

 While you are buying coconut charcoal shells you always buy a mix of self-ended and poured pyrolysis.
 Farmers mix those methods together to provide cheap but digestible quality.

 Delivery of charcoal shells

-Most of coconut charcoal briquettes factories are located in Central Java.
+Most coconut charcoal briquette factories are located in Central Java.
 While suppliers of coconut charcoal shells are in Sulawesi & Sumatra.
 Pyrolysis is also done in villages of Sulawesi & Sumatra.

 The big threat is that trucks can get under heavy tropical rain.
 If charcoal shells were not covered well – it can absorb rainwater and get very high moisture content.

-20″ feet sea container can get up to 12 tones of coconut charcoal shells.
-Never buy coconut shell by weight, only by volume.
-If you buy shells by weight, the seller will pour additional 2-3 tones of water to your charcoal without you notice it.
+20″ feet sea container can get up to 12 tons of coconut charcoal shells.
+Never buy coconut shells by weight, only by volume.
+If you buy shells by weight, the seller will pour additional 2-3 tonnes of water into your charcoal without you noticing it.
 So it will increase weight and reduce quality for you.

 Delivery time by sea container is 1-2 weeks.
 It is more expensive but safe for the quality of charcoal.